Mithadon/obsidian-kokoro-tts-plugin/README.md

 This plugin integrates the Kokoro TTS engine into Obsidian, providing high-quality text-to-speech with multiple voice options.
 It uses the lightweight Kokoro v0.19 model which offers natural-sounding speech in both American and British English.

+I have only tested it in Windows 11, and it requires manual installation as it works with a locally hosted Kokoro TTS backend.
+The backend will use CUDA if available, or fallback to CPU.

 ## Features

 - Multiple voice options (Bella, Sarah, Adam, Michael, Emma, Isabella, George, Lewis, Nicole, Sky)